PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 At some point prior to 1966, the ARC-94 SSB/CW radio was being used on some, if not all of the Nasty Class boats.
 It was noted that maintaining the ARC-94 was problematic due to the severe mechanical shocks they encountered while underway.
 Repair work was difficult on these complex aircraft radios due to repair parts logistics and the lack of specific training by NAD personnel on these particular sets.
 A recommendation was made to either improve the ARC-94 shock mounts or install (re-install?) the WWII vintage TCS sets as a replacement!
 (Reference (33).
 I cannot determine if this was ever done on all, or any particular Nasty boats.

-Curiously, the GRC-109 transmitters were not connected to an antenna on CRD-21′s boats as we received them, even though the PTF’s had a second 28 foot whip on the starboard side of the bridge.
-There was no provision for any antenna matching and in fact, I recall that the receivers and AC power supplies were missing when we received the boats.
-The transmitter was bolted to the radio room forward bulkhead, about eye level and there was an SB-315A/U CW key located on the operating desktop next to the VRC-46.
+Curiously, the GRC-109 transmitters were not directly connected to an antenna on CRD-21′s boats as we received them, even though the PTF’s had a second 28 foot whip on the starboard side of the bridge.
+All Nasty and Trumpy Class PTF’s (and the Osprey’s) had two HF antennas and it is highly likely the starboard antenna was dedicated for the GRC-109′s.
+There was no provision for any starboard antenna matching and in fact, I recall that the receivers and AC power supplies were missing when we received the boats.
+The transmitters were bolted to the radio room forward bulkhead, about eye level and there was an SB-315A/U CW key located on the operating desktop next to the VRC-46.

-I don’t recall the ARC-94 or the GRC-109 being connected to the desktop CW key, although it probably could be “patched in” via the junction boxes.
+I don’t recall the ARC-94 or the GRC-109 being directly connected to the desktop CW key, although it could be “patched in” via the two gray junction boxes mounted above the key.
 The ARC-94 radio was capable of operating CW via the Mode switch on the control panel, but I don’t remember ever using it that way.
 As a Ham, I would have been all over that, and our Radiomen in the crews were all CW qualified in those days but I don’t think we ever had a need to use that mode.
 Most of our comms were tactical boat-to-boat voice, so CW would not have been useful there.
 Comms back to base were another matter.
-The built-in CW key on the GRC-109 transmitter would have been barely usable with the transmitter being mounted on a bulkhead, at eye- level.
-It has provision for an external key which would have been much more practical in that installation.
+The built-in CW key on the GRC-109 transmitter would have been barely usable with the transmitter being mounted vertically on a bulkhead, at eye- level.
+It has provision for an external key which would have been much more practical in that installation and undoubtedly wired in the PTF’s that way.
+There is a NAVSHIPS drawing that details each communications system, including the GRC-109 but they are in the National Archives; I have not seen them.
+More research needed.

 The use of those “split Frequency” assignments ruled out the ARC-94 as a possible CW radio on the PTF’s, at least in split frequency operation.
 It is incapable of operating on separate transmit and receive frequencies.
 I believe this is good evidence that the GRC-109 (and by implication the TCS radio on the older boats) was the primary long-range radio set used on these missions.
 However, during the 8 war years of PTF operations with different classes of boats delivered and/or modified at different times, almost any configuration was possible.